 Ability to pass a National Service Criminal History Check

-Ability to lift up to 35 pounds repeatedly
+Ability to lift up to 35 pounds repeatedly and use hand and power tools

 About Montana Conservation Corps